 Emily Dickinson lived nearly her entire life in Amherst, Massachusetts.
 She wrote hundreds of poems and letters exploring themes of death, faith, emotions, and truth.
 As she got older, she became reclusive and eccentric, and parts of her life are still mysteries.
-To celebrate her life, here are 11 things you might not know about Dickinson’s life and work.
+Here are 11 things you might not know about Dickinson’s life and work.

-1. She wasn't a fan of traditional punctuation.
+1. Emily Dickinson wasn't a fan of traditional punctuation.

 Dickinson’s approach to poetry was unconventional.
-As her original manuscripts reveal, she interspersed her writing with many dashes of varying lengths and orientations (horizontal and vertical).
-Early editors cleaned up her unconventional markings, publishing her poems without her original notations.
+As her original manuscripts reveal, she interspersed her writing with many dashes of varying lengths and orientations (horizontal and vertical), but early editors cleaned up her unconventional markings, publishing her poems without her original notations.
 Scholars still debate how Dickinson’s unusual punctuation affected the rhythm and deeper meaning of her poems.
 If you’re interested in seeing images of her original manuscripts, dashes and all, head to the Emily Dickinson Archive.

-3. She never published anything under her own name.
+3. Emily Dickinson never published anything under her own name.

 Thomas Wentworth Higginson, Dickinson’s friend and mentor, praised her writing ability and innovation but discouraged her from publishing her poems, probably because he thought that the general public wouldn’t be able to recognize (or understand) her genius.
 Between 1850 and 1878, 10 of Dickinson’s poems and one letter were published in newspapers and journals, but she didn’t give permission for any of these works to be published, and they weren’t attributed to her by name.
 Although Dickinson may have tried to get some of her work published—in 1883, for example, she sent four poems to Thomas Niles, who edited Louisa May Alcott’s novel Little Women—she instead let her closest friends read her poems, and compiled them in dozens of homemade booklets.
 The first volume of Dickinson’s poetry was published in 1890, four years after her death.

-4. She had vision problems in her thirties.
+4. Emily Dickinson had vision problems in her thirties.

 In 1863, Dickinson began having trouble with her eyes.
 Bright light hurt her, and her eyes ached when she tried to read and write.
 The next year, she visited Dr. Henry Willard Williams, a respected ophthalmologist in Boston.
 Although we don’t know what Williams's diagnosis was, historians have speculated that she had iritis, an inflammation of the eye.
 During her treatment, the poet had to eschew reading, write with just a pencil, and stay in dim light.
 By 1865, her eye symptoms went away.

-5. She lived near family for her entire life.
+5. Emily Dickinson lived near family for her entire life.

 Although Dickinson spent most of her adult life isolated from the world, she maintained close relationships with her brother and sister.
 Her brother, Austin, with his wife and three children, lived next door to her in a property called The Evergreens.
 Dickinson was close friends with Austin’s wife, Susan, regularly exchanging letters with her sister-in-law.
 And Dickinson's own sister, Lavinia, also a spinster, lived with her at the Dickinsons’ family home.

-6. The identity of the man she loved is a mystery.
+6. The identity of the man Emily Dickinson loved is a mystery.

 Dickinson never married, but her love life wasn’t completely uneventful.
 In the three "Master Letters," written between 1858 and 1862, Dickinson addresses "Master," a mystery man with whom she was passionately in love.
 Scholars have suggested that Master may have been Dickinson’s mentor, a newspaper editor, a reverend, an Amherst student, God, or even a fictional muse.
 Nearly two decades later, Dickinson started a relationship with Judge Otis Lord, a widowed friend of her father’s.
 Lord proposed to the poet in 1883, didn’t get an answer, and died in 1884.

-7. She may have suffered from severe anxiety.
+7. Emily Dickinson may have suffered from severe anxiety.

 Historians aren’t sure why Dickinson largely withdrew from the world as a young adult.
 Theories for her reclusive nature include that she had extreme anxiety, epilepsy, or simply wanted to focus on her poetry.
 Dickinson’s mother had an episode of severe depression in 1855, and Dickinson wrote in an 1862 letter that she herself experienced "a terror" about which she couldn’t tell anyone.
 Mysterious indeed.

-8. It’s a myth that she only wore white.
+8. It’s a myth that Emily Dickinson only wore white.

 Due to her reclusive nature, legends and myth about Dickinson's personality and eccentricities spread.
 Before her death, Dickinson often wore a white dress and told her family that she wanted a white coffin and wished to be dressed in a white robe.
 But the widespread rumor that she only wore white was false.
 In a letter, she made a reference to owning a brown dress, and photos of her show her wearing dark clothing.
 For several decades, the Amherst Historical Society and Emily Dickinson Museum have displayed the poet’s well-known white dress (as well as a replica).